freifunk-bielefeld/docs/gateway_testing.md

 Usually the Gateways and DNS servers address are the same.
 The prefix might be one for the internal network and/or a public prefix which allows a host to give itself a public IP address.
 This will make a host reachable from the Internet.
+Router Advertisments can be send out using the program called "radvd".

 #Testing a gateway